plone/plone.reload/README.txt

   Global ZCML reloaded.

-Reloading this page will reload all global ZCML from all packages and products.
+Subsequent reloads of this page will reload all global ZCML from all packages and products each time.

+If you get a `Resource not found` error, make sure you have loaded this packages configure.zcml file and you really use the ZODB application root and not a Plone site as the base url.